-Check the Hidden Ticket box to make your ticket unlisted and only obtainable through a private link.
-Hidden tickets are great for speakers and staff — for example, you can create a hidden free ticket when regular tickets are paid.
+Check the Private Ticket box to make your ticket unlisted and only obtainable through a private link.
+Private tickets are great for speakers and staff — for example, you can create a private free ticket when regular tickets are paid.

 Select Create Ticket to finish.

 You can change the settings of your tickets any time by clicking the edit icon.
 If you’d like to stop selling a ticket and display it as “sold out,” change the number of tickets offered to one and the next bought ticket will mark the ticket as "sold out" on your registration page.
 You can delete tickets by clicking the trash icon.

 If your ticket is private, use the share link icon to copy a private link and send it to your guests directly.
 This will bring them to the event’s usual registration page but there will be a Private ticket visible only to them.